-If you're like me, you would be curious to discover what sets Lakadong raw turmeric apart from other raw turmeric.
+What Makes Lakadong the Best?If you're like me, you would be curious to discover what sets Lakadong raw turmeric apart from other raw turmeric.
 I set out on a journey of research to discover the answer.
 I listened to stories.
 I had a vested and personal interest in this story because my grandparents always kept a few pieces of this potent plant in their pocket or purse.
 Our people of Meghalaya always knew the secret benefits of our local 'Best in the World Turmeric'.
 Read what I've captured so far.

 Terrain & Climatic Conditions Makes Lakadong Raw Turmeric Unique

 Overall, the Jaintia Hills' climate is pleasant throughout the year, being neither too warm nor too cold.
 The Southwest Monsoon drenches the region from June to September with an average rainfall of 2387mm and 89 rainy days.
 The Northeast Monsoon then sets in during October to December with an average rainfall of 112mm and 13 rainy days.
 Springtime (April to May) also receives an average of 284mm of rainfall and 30 rainy days.
 Winters (January to March) get about 129mm of showers with no rainy days.
-Do you know turmeric can undo health problems of more than 30 deadly diseases?
-Download this ebook to find out more.

 Rainfall of the Jaintia Hills:Water is key to the world's best turmeric.
 The region has no over-exploited, semi-critical or critical groundwater availability issues.
 This element alone makes it an ideal place for farming activities.
 As a whole the district does not face too many major contingencies.
 In the last 6-10 years no regular contingencies were reported.
 Drought and hailstorm occur occasionally.
 Pests and diseases are however regular contingencies.
 Turmeric is often attacked by Taphrina or stem borer.
 Leaf blotch is a recurring disease that affects productivity.

 Milestone for Lakadong Raw Turmeric

 The farmers however used only age-old, traditional methods.
 Productivity gets curtailed by inadequate post-harvest management processes.
 Lack of seeds further compound farmers’ woes, together with bad market facilities.
 Although big companies like ITC have started sourcing from the region they deal only through middlemen, who rake in profits.

 Turmeric Market Demand